-Somewhere, in the twists of London, there was an alleyway shrine, dedicated to an old Japanese God.
+Somewhere, in the twists of London, there was an alleyway shrine, dedicated to an old Japanese god.
 It was difficult to find, hidden behind mounds of black bags and the hisses of street cats.
 It was constructed out of an old cardboard box, with a cracked hand mirror placed on top with two toy fox figurines either side, the paint rubbed away on the sides.
-In front, in an old dish from the kitchen sat a squat candle with its wick almost burnt out.
+In front, in an old dish from the kitchen, sat a squat candle with its wick almost burnt out.
 A ripped bin bag had been repurposed into a canvas over the top, collecting the rainwater into a swell that threatened to wash it all away.
 It sat right up against the wall, cosied in between the sides of two shops and the small, broken flats perched on top of them.
 One of those flats is where I live with my parents, just above the fish and chip shop, with the smells of fryer fat and cigarette smoke constantly drifting in through our windows and impregnating our furniture.
 The shrine was my own creation, a secret place that I built for the nostalgia of home but ended up losing in that same painful way.

 We all originally come from Japan but, on the surface, my mother and father may as well have been from opposite ends on the compass.
-My mother grew up in an old linage dedicated to the faith of Shintō, a religion that fosters thousands of gods and goddesses, called kami in our language.
+My mother grew up in an old lineage dedicated to the faith of Shintō, a religion that fosters thousands of gods and goddesses, called kami in our language.
 She was trained in the grand Kyoto temple called Fushimi Inari Taisha as a miko, female priestesses who follow the male kannushi and who tend to the shrines.
 My father was bought up on a farm in the North, where his parents tended to cucumbers and a sprawling herb garden.

 However, both my parents broke away from those lives to follow their own calling.
 My father’s story, as he told it to me, was that his parents were desperate for my father to take over the farm, but he couldn’t stop dreaming about the businessmen in the long-nosed cars he’d seen on a trip to Tokyo once.
-The more my parents forced him into the soil, the more he relented, until he tricked them by telling them he was fetching fertiliser from the Fujioka farm down the road.
+The more his parents forced him into the soil, the more he relented, until he tricked them by telling them he was fetching fertiliser from the Fujioka farm down the road.
 Instead he hopped on the only bus that day to the big city of Tokyo with small change that he had collected in a secret mason jar buried in the garden.
 When he had handed it over to the driver, he had been too giddy with excitement to notice the expression on her face, grimacing at his sweaty, clammy coins.
 When I asked him how such a young boy survived in such a big, unfamiliar city with no money, he would only shake his head and tell me to wait until I was older for that story.

 I do not know my mother’s version, as she never spoke of it.
 All I know is that at some point, she moved to the Chūgoku area to tend to the country shrine at the base of Mount Daisen.
 Whenever a letter came for her from Kyoto in our Japanese home, she would leave it by the doorway and walk in the mountain forests until dusk.